 Shipping supplies are rarely the first thing you think about when starting an ecommerce store.
 However, the way your packaging looks and the unboxing experience are important elements of a successful online business.
+Shipping products to customers is the final step of the ecommerce journey, so you better make it count!
 Here’s how to make sure you’re doing ecommerce shipping the right way.

 Boxes and Packaging

 The types of boxes you use will depend on the type of merchandise you’re selling.
 Obviously, the boxes you use should match the size of the products you’re shipping.
 If you sell items of many different shapes, you‘ll need to keep an array of boxes on hand.

 For online shops selling smaller items, like handmade jewelry, bubble mailers are preferred.
 Bubble mailers are small envelopes padded with a layer of bubble wrap on their interior.
 They often come in different colors, which gives sellers a chance to customize their packaging.
 No matter what type of packaging you decide to use, make sure it’s the proper size for the products being shipped.
 Otherwise, products may become damaged in transit.
 Additionally, bigger boxes typically cost more to ship, so using an appropriate size can save you money.